-We, as Americans, must remember those who have sacrificed in honor of our American principles.
-These are the veterans of our wars, past, present and future -- they are the ones who have stood guard over the principles that have created this great nation.
+We must remember those who have sacrificed in honor of our American principles.
+These are the veterans of our wars, past, present, and future -- they are the ones who have stood guard over the principles that have created this great nation.
 And it is in their memory and names that we must commit to ourselves that we will never forget their sacrifices, that we will not allow their blood to have been shed in vain and that we will, every day, act in accordance with those principles that they fought for.
 We must always pay tribute to those who have made our nation great, strong, and most importantly – free.

-I am a Member of the Congressional Veteran’s Jobs Caucus and the House Veteran’s Mental Health Caucus.
+Member of the Congressional Veteran’s Jobs Caucus and the House Veteran’s Mental Health Caucus.

 Veterans History Project